 Opportunities for CPE are available in centers accredited by the Association for Clinical Pastoral Education.
 The Southwest offers a variety of training centers in general and specialty hospitals and mental health institutions.
 Information is available through the Office of Ministerial Formation and Advanced Studies.
-Arrangements for CPE are initiated through this office in conversation with the associate dean for ministerial formation and advanced studies.
+Arrangements for CPE are initiated through this office in conversation with the associate dean.